khsrali/LTB-Symm/docs/source/example2symmetry.rst

      [-0. -0.j ,-0. +0.j ,-0.3-0.8j,-0.5+0.j ]]

 As you can see there are offdiagonal terms in :code:`C2x` and :code:`C2z` space, which don't allow us to read parities.
-Unfortunately, there is no guarantee that ``LANCZOS`` wave vectors would be diagonal in this subspace (AS: if there's degeneracy, right?).
+Unfortunately, there is no guarantee that ``LANCZOS`` wave vectors would be diagonal in this subspace, especially in the case of degenerate vectors.

+..
+(AS: if there's degeneracy, right?).
+Ali: Yes, I think so.

-Hopefully, we can try to see if they are diagonalizable (AS: you mean we perform successive diagonalisations to take care of subspaces of degenerate eigenvalues?)
+Hopefully, we can try to see if their subspaces are diagonalizable

+..
+(AS: you mean we perform successive diagonalisations to take care of subspaces of degenerate eigenvalues?)

 .. code:: ipython3